frc5587/TitanLib/guides/Creating a project.md

    So if you selected `C:\Documents\` in step five and name your project "Hello World", the code will end up in `C:\Documents\Hello World\`

-7. Enter "5587" in the "Enter a team number" text field"
+7. Enter "5587" in the "Enter a team number" text field
 8. Click the "Generate Project" button
 9. Choose either "Yes (New Window)" or "Yes (Current Window)" in the dialogue that pops up to open your new project